novakw267/ember-components/README.md

 By the end of this, developers should be able to:

--   Model the user interface using components
+-   Model the user interface using components.
--   Represent visual hierarchies with nested components
+-   Represent visual hierarchies with nested components.
--   Register actions and click handlers on component objects
+-   Register actions and click handlers on component objects.
--   Pass data from routes to components, and from components to components
+-   Pass data down from routes to components, and from components to components.

 ## Preparation